ollita7/vikings-seed/README.md

 ![Login image](login.jpeg)

-The main idea in this project is that you can the technologies that best fit for you and have a starter project without dealing with a lot of staff.
+The main idea of this project is that you can the technologies that best fit for you and have a starter project without dealing with a lot of staff.

 For example you can pick a stack with angular9 + kiwi-server + mongodb or you can pick another stack with react + .net core + postgress.